PROGRAM AT A GLANCE

 TUITION & FEES

 You must complete 10 courses to graduate.
-The first nine courses listed below are required courses, and then you must complete one of the Elective courses.
-The program is set up to be completed in nine months, but it is possible to fast-track this and complete in as little as five months.
-To finish in five months, you may have to take courses through a combination of daytime, evening and online course offerings.
+The program is set up to be completed in nine months.
+To finish your program, you may have to take courses through a combination of daytime, evening and online options.

 |Term 1 - 16 weeks|